GroupEnvoy: A Conversational Agent Speaking for the Outgroup to Foster Intergroup Relations: Qualitative Results

 \subsubsection{Future Contact Intentions}

-Both groups exhibited contrasting patterns of change in future contact intentions.
-In the \Exp{} group, the predominant change was a reduction in intergroup anxiety rather than an increase in future contact intentions.
-Participants \punit{7/9} reported that resistance to hypothetical direct interaction had decreased, while their spontaneous desire to seek out such contact remained unchanged.
-Some participants noted that proactive contact would require a shared purpose or topic to be in place first \punit{EP1, EP3, EP5, EP6, EP7, EP8}. \begin{quote} \textit{``My active side towards interaction has not changed at all, but the passive side has changed a little more positively.''} \punit{EP5} \end{quote}
+The two conditions differed qualitatively in how the dialogue shaped participants' future contact intentions.
+In the experimental condition, the predominant change was a reduction in intergroup anxiety rather than an increase in future contact intentions.
+While participants \punit{EP1, EP3, EP5, EP6, EP7, EP8} reported that their resistance to hypothetical direct interaction had decreased, their spontaneous desire to seek such contact remained unchanged, noting that proactive contact would require a shared purpose or topic. \begin{quote} \textit{``My active side towards interaction has not changed at all, but the passive side has changed a little more positively.''} \punit{EP5} \end{quote}

-In the \Ctrl{} group, by contrast, participants \punit{CP1, CP3, CP5, CP7} reported an increase in future contact intentions driven primarily by the positive impression of the outgroup gained through the dialogue records.
-CP3 noted that learning about the favorable orientation of the outgroup toward Japan reduced anticipated interpersonal barriers. \begin{quote} \textit{``The image I had of Chinese people was completely different from what I found, and it made me want to talk more and find out specifically what they struggle with and what they would like.''} \punit{CP5} \end{quote}
+In the control condition, participants \punit{CP1, CP3, CP5, CP7} reported increased future contact intentions, driven by heightened interest in and familiarity with the outgroup. \begin{quote} \textit{``Since I learned that Chinese international students have a positive impression of Japan, we could have enjoyable interactions without putting up too many barriers.
+After the experiment, I felt more motivated to interact.''} \punit{CP3} \end{quote} However, some participants \punit{CP4, CP6, CP8} in the control condition reported no change because their motivation to interact had already been high before the study.

-Some participants reported no change, largely because their motivation to interact had already been high before the study \punit{CP4, CP6, CP8}.
-Across conditions, participants (\Exp{}) primarily experienced a decrease in intergroup anxiety, whereas participants (\Ctrl{}) more often developed active motivations for future contact.
+Taken together, these findings point to divergent pathways: participants in the experimental condition primarily experienced a reduction in intergroup anxiety, whereas those in the control condition described increased motivation for future contact.